+Q. WHAT IS THE APPROPRIATE LEVEL OF COMPENSATION THAT AEP OHIO SHOULD RECEIVE FROM CRES PROVIDERS FOR USE OF AEP OHIO'S CAPACITY?

+AEP Ohio should be allowed just and reasonable compensation from CRES providers based on AEP Ohio's embedded cost of capacity that will allow for continued investment in Ohio generation resources.
+Such charges will not create a subsidy, as is currently occurring.
+Such charges will facilitate long-term resource adequacy and reliability.

+1 Q. WHY DID AEP OHIO DECIDE TO REQUEST A CHANGE IN FRR

+2 COMPENSATION METHODS?

-- 1 charged by CRES providers.
-Non-shopping customers only pay SSO generation rates. - 2 AEP Ohio is not receiving compensation for CRES-related capacity costs through any of - 3 its retail rate mechanisms.
-The Commission's interim compensation mechanism, based - 4 on the RPM-based pricing, does not provide adequate compensation for its costs of - 5 providing capacity to CRES providers. - 6 Q. WHAT IS THE APPROPRIATE LEVEL OF COMPENSATION THAT AEP - 7 OHIO SHOULD RECEIVE FROM CRES PROVIDERS FOR USE OF AEP - 8 OHIO'S CAPACITY? - 9 A. AEP Ohio should be allowed just and reasonable compensation from CRES providers - based on AEP Ohio's embedded cost of capacity that will allow for continued investment - in Ohio generation resources.
-Such charges will not create a subsidy, as is currently - occurring.
-Such charges will facilitate long-term resource adequacy and reliability. - 13 Q. WHY DID AEP OHIO DECIDE TO REQUEST A CHANGE IN FRR - 14 COMPENSATION METHODS? - 15 A. As other AEP Ohio witnesses support, adjusted RPM-based capacity rates tend to - fluctuate over time while embedded cost-based rates are relatively stable.
-At this - particular time in the market cycle, adjusted RPM-based capacity rates are below AEP - 18 Ohio's embedded costs.
-As reflected in Exhibit KDP-7 in the testimony of Company - witness Pearce, the adjusted RPM-based rates not only fluctuate year to year, but are well - below the cost of a new combined cycle unit (Gross CONE).
-Therefore, AEP Ohio - 21 determined that it was time to utilize the cost-based method with the full understanding - 22 that it would require FERC approval of the proposed rates.
-Based on 2010 FERC Form 1 - data, as calculated by Company witness Pearce, capacity rates are \$327.59/MW-day for
+- 3 As other AEP Ohio witnesses support, adjusted RPM-based capacity rates tend to A. 4 fluctuate over time while embedded cost-based rates are relatively stable.
+At this 5 particular time in the market cycle, adjusted RPM-based capacity rates are below 6 AEP Ohio's embedded costs.
+As reflected in Exhibit KDP-7 in the testimony of 7 Company witness Pearce, the adjusted RPM-based rates not only fluctuate year to 8 year, but are well below the cost of a new combined cycle unit (Gross CONE).
+9 Therefore, AEP Ohio determined that it was time to utilize the cost-based method 10 with the full understanding that it would require FERC approval of the proposed 11 rates.
+Based on 2010 FERC Form 1 data, as calculated by Company witness 12 Pearce, capacity rates are \$327.59/MW-day for Columbus Southern Power (CSP) 13 and \$379.23/MW-day for OPCo or \$355.72/MW-day on a combined basis for 14 AEP Ohio. - Q. WHAT ARE THE IMPACTS TO AEP OHIO IF THE RATES BASED ON EXISTING RPM AUCTION PRICES REMAIN THE ONLY APPROVED - 17 COST COMPENSATION MECHANISM? - A. AEP Ohio would experience serious financial harm, the details of which are separately discussed by AEP Ohio witness Allen in his testimony. - Q. WHAT ARE THE LONG-TERM GENERATION CAPACITY SUPPLY CONCERNS ASSOCIATED WITH THE CURRENT RPM-BASED CAPACITY PRICING MECHANISM?

-1 CSP and \$379.23/MW-day for OPCo or \$355.72/MW-day on a combined basis for AEP 2 Ohio.
-3 Q. WHAT ARE THE IMPACTS TO AEP OHIO IF THE RATES BASED ON 4 EXISTING RPM AUCTION PRICES REMAIN THE ONLY APPROVED COST 5 COMPENSATION MECHANISM?
-6 A. At 100% shopping, the impacts to AEP Ohio could exceed \$485M for 2011, \$771M for 7 2012, and \$971M for 2013.
-At 50% shopping the impacts to AEP Ohio could exceed 8 \$242M for 2011, \$386M for 2012, and \$486M for 2013.
-These financial impacts will 9 obviously impact the long-term generation capacity investment within the state.
-0 Q. WHAT ARE THE LONG-TERM GENERATION CAPACITY SUPPLY 1 CONCERNS ASSOCIATED WITH THE CURRENT RPM-BASED CAPACITY 12 PRICING MECHANISM?
-3 A. During the development phase of the RPM model, the Ohio Commission had concerns 14 with protecting a state's generation resource adequacy.
-As stated in the Commission's 15 comments in FERC Docket No. EL05-148-000: 16 "PJM's rules do not recognize the need to recover reasonable investment costs 17 [8 nor the timely repayment of debt-bedrock principles required for financing an industry as capital intensive as the electricity industry." (p.14).
-9 The Commission goes on to state: 20 "Generator owners cannot long survive on recovery of the short run marginal cost 21 22 of energy alone, but must consistently recover some of their long run marginal costs as well." (p.14).
-23 The Ohio Commission's previous state policy recognized an obligation to ensure 24 adequate supply of generation resources for the customers of Ohio and, as a result, they 25 approved AEP Ohio's standard service offer pricing in the 2009-2011 ESP case.
-26 Additionally, the state compensation mechanism alternative was drafted into the PIM
+1 During the development phase of the RPM model, the Ohio Commission had Α. 2 concerns with protecting a state's generation resource adequacy.
+As stated in the Commission's comments in FERC Docket No. EL05-148-000:

+"...PJM's rules do not recognize the need to recover reasonable investment costs nor the timely repayment of debt-bedrock principles required for financing an industry as capital intensive as the electricity industry." (p.14).

+The Commission goes on to state:

+"Generator owners cannot long survive on recovery of the short run marginal cost of energy alone, but must consistently recover some of their long run marginal costs as well." (p.14).

-RAA to address these generation supply concerns as discussed by Company witness Horton.
+The Ohio Commission's previous state policy recognized an obligation to ensure adequate supply of generation resources for the customers of Ohio and, as a result, they approved AEP Ohio's standard service offer pricing in the 2009-2011 ESP case.
+Additionally, the state compensation mechanism alternative was drafted into the PJM RAA to address these generation supply concerns as discussed by Company witness Horton.

-A.